hypertrack/live-app-ios/README.md

 ```

 #### Step 4.
 Create HyperTrack user
-The next  thing that you need to do is to create a Hypertrack User.
-It helps Hypertrack to tag the location/activity data of a user and in turn help us to share status of your live location to your friends.
-More details about the function is present here(https://docs.hypertrack.com/sdks/ios/basic.html#step-1-create-sdk-user).
+The next thing that you need to do is to create a HyperTrack user.
+It helps us tag the location/activity data with the user and share their live location status with friends.
+More details about the function here(https://docs.hypertrack.com/sdks/ios/basic.html#step-1-create-sdk-user).

-When the user is created we need to start tracking his location and activity, To do that you have to call ```HyperTrack.startTracking()```
+When the user is created, we need to start tracking his location and activity.
+Call the following method to do so ```HyperTrack.startTracking()```

-For starter project go to ```UserProfileViewController.swift```.
-When the user press login, take the name of the user and use the below function to create a user.
+For starter project, go to ```UserProfileViewController.swift```.
+When the user taps login, get the name of the user and use the following function to create a user.

 ```swift
      HyperTrack.createUser(userName!) { (user, error) in